immunomind/docs/docs/source/concepts/basics/data_units.md

 # Units: chain -> barcode -> receptor

-Basic units of data operations are:
+The first key concept is about basic units of data operations.
+These units are:

-- **Chain** is a single V(D)J sequence record (read/contig/molecule), e.g., TRA, TRB, IGH, or IGL.
+- **Chain is a single V(D)J sequence record** (read/contig/molecule), e.g., TRA, TRB, IGH, or IGL with V(D)J gene and any other information, including gene expression and immunogenicity.
 This is a minimally possible data unit, a building block of everything.
 It is the smallest sequence-level unit and remains immutable after ingest so you can always drill down to its exact nucleotide/amino-acid sequence and annotations.

-- **Barcode** is a physical container that can hold 0, 1, or multiple chains.
+- **Barcode is a physical container** that can hold 0, 1, or multiple chains.
     - Single-cell: a droplet/cell barcode.
     - Spatial: a spot barcode (may capture transcripts from multiple cells).
-    - Bulk: the term “barcode” is not used; instead, sequences are grouped into "clonotypes" within a sample.
+    - Bulk: the term “barcode” is not used, effectively making each chain a separate "barcode".

     It is a biological unit that "stores" relevant biological data and is used for aggregation of same chains and computing counts of same receptors coming from different barcodes.
-Inherits any per‑cell / per‑sample metadata you add.

-- **Receptor** is a logical grouping of chains that represents one biological receptor instance used for downstream analysis and reporting.
+- **Receptor is a logical grouping** of chains that represents one biological receptor instance used for downstream analysis and reporting.
 All immune repertoire statistics or receptor tracking is computed on receptors.
 It is defined by a user-specified receptor schema consisting of:
     - Receptor features: typically CDR3 amino-acid (AA) sequence, optionally combined with V gene (and, if desired, J gene or length).
     - Receptor chains: e.g., single chain, α+β (TCR), heavy+light (BCR), or other well-defined groupings.
 In multi-chain cases (e.g., dual-α), specify your pairing/merging rules.